Today, I have a special interview with a woman who has been working from home for more than 35 years as a scopist.

-Scoping is a rare profession that not many people know about, but it is in high demand and can make you money online.
+Scoping is a rare profession that not many people know about, but it is in high demand and can make you good money from the comfort of your home.

-So, let’s go straight to the interview and find out more!
+Let’s go straight to the interview and find out what a scopist is and who should become one.

 Scoping is the editing of documents for court reporters.
 These can be anything from depositions to public hearings to court proceedings – even the winners’ speeches at the Academy Awards!

-Can anybody do this?
+How Do You Become a Scopist and Can anyone Start scoping?
 If not, what is required in terms of training and equipment?

-If I got started today, how much should I expect to earn a month or two from now?
+If a new scopist got started today, how much should she expect to earn From Scopist Jobs?

 Internet Scoping School Graduates